Learning through serving others is critical to balanced human development and is an excellent path to leadership development.

 Service-learning programs emphasize accomplishments which address community issues and include features which foster participants' learning about larger social issues and an understanding of the reciprocal learning and service which can occur between students and community members.

 Giving back should be the goal of any experience.
 The Office of Student Involvement hosts different programs to help students discover opportunities locally and globally.

-Saturday of Service
+Scots Day of Service

-Saturday of Service is a day that occurs each fall semester in which students at Monmouth College volunteer within the local community at pre-assigned locations.
+Scots Day of Service is a day that occurs each fall semester in which students at Monmouth College volunteer within the local community at pre-assigned locations.